rlyon/cookbook-equallogic/README.md

 # Usage

 Add `recipe[equallogic]` to your run list and set the appropriate attributes for configuration and addition of the login provider.
-To automatically install the host integration tools, you will need to provide a url to the iso as it is not provided.
+To automatically install the host integration tools with `recipe[equallogic::hitools]`, you will need to provide a url to the iso as it is not provided.
 The best thing to do is download the iso from Dell's website and serve via http it internally.

 # Attributes